 The appropriate diploma is ordered by the student from the College Bookstore.
-REQUIREMENTS FOR JOINT DOCTORAL DEGREES CHEMISTRY The requirements of the joint doctoral program leading to the Doctor of Philosophy degree in Chemistry offered by the University of California, San Diego, and San Diego State College may be found in Part Four of this bulletin under GENETICS The requirements of the joint doctoral program leading to the Doctor of Philosophy degree in Genetics offered by the University of California, Berkeley, and San Diego State College may be found in Part Four of this bulletin under Biology.
+REQUIREMENTS FOR JOINT DOCTORAL DEGREES CHEMISTRY The requirements of the joint doctoral program leading to the Doctor of Philosophy degree in Chemistry offered by the University of California, San Diego, and San Diego State College may be found in Part Four of this bulletin under Chemistry.
+ECOLOGY The requirements of the joint doctoral program leading to the Doctor of Philosophy degree in Ecology offered by the University of California, Riverside, and San Diego State College may be found in Part Four of this bulletin under Biology.
+GENETICS The requirements of the joint doctoral program leading to the Doctor of Philosophy degree in Genetics offered by the University of California, Berkeley, and San Diego State College may be found in Part Four of this bulletin under Biology.
 PART FOUR FIELDS OF STUDY AND COURSES OF INSTRUCTION This section contains the specific requirements for all graduate degrees authorized at San Diego State College by the Board of Trustees of the California State Colleges.
-These specific requirements of departments, divisions, or schools supplement and are in addition to the basic requirements for the master's degree as stated in Part Three of this bulletin.
+These specific requirements of departments or schools supplement and are in addition to the basic requirements for the master's degree as stated in Part Three of this bulletin.
 All official master's degree programs must be prepared in conformity with the basic and specific requirements for the degree in question.
 In addition, courses acceptable for credit toward a master's degree are listed under major fields and areas of concentration.
 Each course is listed by department number, title, and units.
 Graduate level (200-numbered) courses carry course descriptions.
 Full descriptions for other courses may be found in the General Catalog.
 Not all courses are offered every semester or every year.
 Ordinarily each listed course will be offered not less than once during a two-year period.
 For courses offered in any given semester, together with the time and place of meeting, consult the semester Class Schedule, which is available at the College Bookstore prior to the date of registration of each semester, or the summer session bulletin which is available prior to the opening of summer session.
 The college reserves the right to withdraw any course listed in the class schedule for which the enrollment is not sufficient to warrant the organization of a class.
 PREREQUISITES FOR GRADUATE COURSES Graduate level (200-numbered) courses require, as a general prerequisite, competence in the specified field as indicated by a substantial amount of upper division study in the field or in a closely related field.
 Unless otherwise specified in the course description, graduate level courses are open to classified graduate students with the permission of the instructor.
 Unclassified graduate students must obtain the permission of the instructor and the Dean of Graduate Studies before they may enroll in a graduate level course.
 Undergraduates are not permitted to enroll in 200-numbered courses.
 Registration in Course 298, Special Study, must be arranged by the student through the instructor, the major adviser, and the chairman of the department concerned.
-Forms for this purpose are available in the departmental offices and in the Graduate Office.
-Only those students who have been advanced to candidacy and who have an officially appointed thesis committee are permitted to register for Course 299, Thesis.
-Clearance for registration in this course must be obtained by the student from the Graduate Office.
-UNIT OR CREDIT HOUR In the listing of courses that follow, figures in parentheses indicate the unit value of the course.
-One unit or credit hour represents 50 minutes of recitation or lecture, together with the required preparation, or three hours of laboratory work or two hours of activities, each week for a semester of 18 weeks.
+Forms for this purpose are available in the departmental offices and in the Course of the contract of the in the Graduate Office.